MetOffice/simulation-systems/source/Development/kgo.rst

 KGO Update Process
 ------------------

-Getting the process right for KGO changing tickets significantly helps get such changes onto the trunk.
+Getting the process right for KGO changing PRs significantly helps get such changes onto the trunk.
 When preparing your change for review:

 1. Run the ``all`` rose-stem group in order to make sure that all changes to answers have been found.

-   * Include the :ref:`trac.log <traclog>` output from this testing in your ticket summary.
+   * Include the :ref:`trac.log <traclog>` output from this testing in your PR summary.

-2. Add the ``kgo`` keyword to your ticket.
+2. Add the ``kgo`` label to your PR.

 .. tab-set::